Vaughn Graduate, Kirei Watson ’18, Lands Dream Job as Mechanical Design EngineerBy Vaughn College | March 5, 2019

-With 2019 in full swing, Kirei Watson ’18, a recent Vaughn College graduate, is excited to begin her new career as a mechanical design engineer at Collins Aerospace, and says her experience at Vaughn gave her the confidence and knowledge to approach her future head on.
+With 2019 coming to an end, Kirei Watson ’18, a recent Vaughn College graduate, is excited to begin her new career as a mechanical design engineer at Collins Aerospace, and says her experience at Vaughn gave her the confidence and knowledge to approach her future head on.
 Read more to learn how Watson landed her dream job, as well as her advice and tips on how you can, too.

 Learning what it takes

 “Joining the right engineering clubs at Vaughn played an instrumental role in landing my current job,” Watson said.
-“It was at the SHPE annual conference, sponsored by Vaughn, that I received my big break.”
+“It was during my trip to the SHPE annual conference, sponsored by Vaughn, that I received my big break.”
 Watson, who was featured in Vaughn’s 2017 Gala video, shares further insight on how students can set themselves on the right path to success.

 Importance of internships

 During the summer of 2018, Watson held an internship position where she worked as a manufacturing engineer at Harris Corporation, a defense contractor and information technology services provider.
 “I can’t stress enough how the internship at Harris Corporation helped me determine the type of company I wanted to work for in the future,” Watson stated.
 “I learned the importance of networking and the contrast between the academic aspect of engineering and the practical or professional approach.”
 Watson said she can’t emphasize enough how this internship opened her eyes to her future path, as it taught her the importance of being on a team focused on contributing something new and innovative to society.